Rain, Wind With Thunder Shower Forecast For KP - UrduPoint

 It said that rain with thunder shower are expected in Kohistan, Shangla, Mansehra, Abbottabad, Haripur, Mardan, Charsadda, Nowshera, Dir, Chitral, Peshawar, Kohat and Waziristan.

-Heavy showers are also expected in Dir, Kohistan and Abbottabad from August 29 to August 31 while rain with wind and thunder storm are expected in Tank, Karak, Bannu, DI Khan from August 30 till September 1.
+Heavy falls are also expected in Dir, Kohistan and Abbottabad from August 29 to August 31 while rain with wind and thunder storms are expted in Tank, Karak, Bannu, DI Khan from August 30 till September 1.

 The Provincial Disaster Management Authority and district administrations were advised to take all precautionary measures in order to avoid human loss and any damage to property.